 Kahaltar returns to frame, once again with a black backdrop and storybook style text, warning of the Sinkha’s ignorance to the danger they present.
 Back with Aker, sitting lazily on his hoverboard deep within the bowls of Thalissar, the mineshaft-like caves here are a sight to behold, with a wet coat of muck and rust clinging to the surfaces of rock and infrastructure.
 It’s yet another fascinating wing of the city, its construction wholly alien from parts shown before, further stressing just how vast, and mysterious, this place is.

 Aker breaks through a wall.
 Here, he finds himself not in another corridor, but a nightmarish landscape.
 The sky is made of shimmering red cirrus clouds, while the ground is a vast ocean of yellow-tinted liquid.
-A monstrous collection of globs form before him, morphing from an untextured grey mass into a collection of hideous muscles giving birth to Hylen’s face through a vagina-like opening.
+A monstrous collection of globs form before him, morphing from an untextured grey mass into a collection of hideous muscles giving birth to Hyleyn’s face through a vagina-like opening.

 Before Aker can question what he is seeing, his defense drone begins firing at the mass, stating it is a virtual reality artefact (not unlike those found on Darcron).
 Kahaltar is then revealed to be behind the illusion.
-Uncoiling from its perch, the reptilian monster takes the form of Hylen once again, and Aker watches in horror as she is once more blast down in front of him.
+Uncoiling from its perch, the reptilian monster takes the form of Hyleyn once again, and Aker watches in horror as she is once more blast down in front of him.

 Holding her lifeless body in his arms, Aker curses his drone.
-The drone goes on to explain that the virtual reality generator was inside of Hylen, and that Kahaltar had used it for cover to get close to the Sinkha.
-Rushing Hylen back to Dacron before she becomes brain dead, they plan to rejuvenate her, though if the process is successful, she will be stripped her of her humanity, making her a Sinkha.
+The drone goes on to explain that the virtual reality generator was inside of Hyleyn, and that Kahaltar had used it for cover to get close to the Sinkha.
+Rushing Hyleyn back to Dacron before she becomes brain dead, they plan to rejuvenate her, though if the process is successful, she will be stripped her of her humanity, making her a Sinkha.

 Thalissar, and the allusions to its history through art design, is the focus in Episode 0.
 The city is gargantuan, almost fractal, twisting and morphing into massive, radical builds deep below the planet’s surface.
 Catwalks span the mouths of giant tunnels that run towards a seemingly infinite horizon.
 Metal twists into ornate patterns, somewhere between decorative and industrial, making it feel as though parts of this complex were indeed purposed for living and not just work.
 It’s both confusing and beautiful, with any hint of what these buildings could have been used for completely hidden under decay and repurposing.
 Despite the desolation of it all, the tour of Thalissar’s grand vistas and intimate corridors build the city into a fascinating place, and it’s easy to lose one’s self staring into any given frame.